kinawy/uphoria-client/README.md

 This is a place to share short form content, much like an app that sounds like TipTop.
 Maybe you don't want to share all your data with China but you still want to understand what your friends are referencing.
 This is the app for you.
-Create a profile, following hashtags and other users, update your own profile with a bio, instagram link or a personal url.
+Create a profile, update your own profile with a bio, instagram link or a personal url, and upload videos to your profile.

 ## Getting Started
 To run this project on your local machine, fork and clone the [client](https://github.com/anthonygregis/uphoria-client) and [backend](https://github.com/anthonygregis/uphoria-backend) repos from github. <br>
 Install all dependencies by running `npm i` in the project directory terminal. <br>
 Create a .env file to keep your APP_SECRET, MONGO_URI, CLOUDINARY_SECRET, CLOUDINARY_KEY and CLOUDINARY_NAME.<br>
-Make sure you are using Node version 12; check by running `node -v` in your terminal. <br>
+Make sure you are using Node version 12; check by running `node -v` in your terminal.
 If you're running something higher than 12.18.3 then run `nvm use 12` in your terminal to use the correct version. <br>
 To run uphoria_backend, type `nodemon` or `node index.js` into your terminal.<br>
-Run `npm start` in uphoria_client to access your frontend.<br>
+Run `npm start` in uphoria_client to start your frontend.<br>

  # About the project
 This app was created for creative individuals who want to share videos without giving their private data away.
 As a team, we wanted to connect users without using them for our own gain.
 Uphoria is about sharing what makes you happy and creating positive feeds.
+We don't believe in data collection, and we hide your personal information from any potential scraping.

- ### Erd & Wireframe
+ ### Erd | Wireframes | Color Pallet

  ![ERD](https://i.imgur.com/tlPjVXm.png)